thalessarubbi/Proffy/README.md

 Before we begin, you'll need to have the following dependencies installed:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/).
-Besides, it would be great that you have a code editor to work on this project, such as [VSCode](https://code.visualstudio.com/).
+Besides, it would be great if you have a code editor to work on this project, such as [VSCode](https://code.visualstudio.com/).

 ## 🏃‍♀️ Runing project 🏃‍♂️